 Once you have your permit, enroll in a state-certified professional driving school.
 You'll do 8 hours of behind-the-wheel instruction hours with them.
 Make sure you bring your Aceable Certificate of Enrollment and present it before you begin driving lessons!
 In addition to driving lessons, you also need to complete 50 hours of behind-the-wheel practice (10 of which must be at night) with your parents or legal guardians.
 You don't need to log these 50 hours on our drivers ed online Ohio course.
 Instead, your parent or guardian will simply fill out a Fifty Hour Affidavit and get it notarized.
 You'll need to present the affidavit at the Driver Exam Station when you test for your license.
 If you have a permit and are between the ages of 15 and a half and 16 years old, you're only allowed to drive if you have a licensed parent or guardian with you in the passenger seat.
 However, your parent or guardian can get you an In Loco Parentis Affidavit, which allows a permit holder in this age range to drive with another specified licensed adult who is at least 21 years old or older.
 If you have a permit and are at least 16 years old or older, you're only allowed to drive if you have a licensed adult who is at least 21 years old or older with you in the passenger seat.

-Complete the rest of your Aceable course (10 levels).
+Complete the rest of your Aceable course and Ohio online driving classes (10 levels).
 When you're done with Aceable, we'll mail you a Certificate of Completion.
 You need to present this to your professional driving school in order to get your completed Driver Education Certificate.
 Don't skip this step or you may be turned away when you test for your license!